Mazyod/Mazyod.github.io/source/about/index.md

 ---

 There once was a severely confused programmer who thought that he needs to write everything himself that the standard language libraries did not provide.
-Not only that, but he also thought that everything that there is to learn about a programming language could be found in his Deitel textbook of crappiness.
+Not only that, but he also thought that everything there is to learn about a programming language could be found in his Deitel textbook of crappiness.

+{%img center caption no-invert http://mazyod.com/images/reminiscence_of_the_java_1.gif "" "" %}

 That poor programmer grew very little in that confined mindset he had, and barely wrote extremely simple programs with tons and tons of code.
 His main motivation back then were two things: His love for coding, and, encouraged by his programming mentor, the skills he demonstrated in programming challenges.

+{%img center caption no-invert http://mazyod.com/images/reminiscence_of_the_java_2.gif "" "" %}

 A year or so later, still not knowing the importance of a VCS, he decided to take on iOS development, and that was back in the dark ages of Xcode 3.
 The programmer easily wrapped his head around the manual reference counting memory